 Currently in Indiana, more than 160,000 students from 410 different IHSAA member schools participate in high school athletics.
 The Indiana High School Athletic Association believes that the athletic arena is merely an extension of the classroom, and the lessons learned through participation will have a dramatic impact on today’s youth as they prepare to become the leaders of tomorrow.

-In an effort to reward the efforts of Indiana’s complete student-athletes, the IHSAA, Methodist Sports Medicine, the Indianapolis Colts, Sport Graphics, Inc., and WTHR-13 have partnered in sponsoring the C. Eugene Cato Memorial Scholarship Awards.
+In an effort to reward the efforts of Indiana’s high school student-athletes, the IHSAA, Methodist Sports Medicine, the Indianapolis Colts, Sport Graphics, Inc., and WTHR-13 have partnered in sponsoring the C. Eugene Cato Memorial Scholarship Awards.
 Each year, a minimum of 13 seniors are chosen from applicants throughout the state to receive a $2,500 scholarship for their high school accomplishments.
 These recipients are Indiana’s brightest stars and they embody everything that is right about high school sports.
 These well-rounded, positive role models have demonstrated excellence in academics, school and community involvement, character, sportsmanship and citizenship.

 All selected C. Eugene Cato Memorial Scholarship Award recipients will be honored on April 16, 2015, at the Indiana Roof Ballroom in downtown Indianapolis as a part of the Methodist Sports Medicine Annual Thomas A. Brady Achievement Awards Banquet.

 All scholarship money will be paid directly to the student.
 Scholarship winners must be enrolled at the collegiate institution by October 1, 2015, to receive the award.